What Is The Purpose Of An Indicator

 4. Define the Baseline and Targets

 The next step is to define the baseline and targets.
-What is the current level of the indicator?
 What is the desired level of the indicator?
+That's why what is the current level of the indicator?
 How will progress be measured?

 5. Develop a Data Collection Plan

 The next step is to develop a data collection plan.
 How will the data be collected?
-How often will the data be collected?
+In real terms, how often will the data be collected?
 Who will be responsible for collecting the data?

 6. Analyze and Interpret the Data